Effects of Galaxy Cluster Structure on Lensed Gravitational Waves: Towards More Realistic Cluster Models

 \subsection{Strongly Lensed Gravitational Waves}

-As an example of the impact that realistic dark matter distributions in clusters would have on the detection rates of strongly lensed transients, we consider the case of gravitational waves (GW).
+With realistic cluster models in hand, we proceed to investigate the impact that realistic dark matter distributions would have on the detection rates of strongly lensed gravitational waves (GW).
 Given the small size of binary black holes (BBH) and binary neutron stars (BNS) when compared to the size of the dark matter structures in this work, we consider them to be point sources in our calculation.
 Similarly, the frequency of a BBH/BNS merger that current ground-based detectors would be sensitive to is significantly smaller than the size of the dark matter halos in this study, meaning that geometric optics will sufficiently model the lensing effects of these signals.
 In light of this, magnification factors will boost the amplitude of a gravitational wave signal by a factor of $\sqrt{\mu}$.
-A noteworthy exception to this approximation is the region in which the binary is very close to a caustic, where studies have shown that these highly magnified GWs have not only strong interference and diffraction effects , but are detectable in current and future observing runs \cite{Lo_highmag}.
+A noteworthy exception to this approximation is the region in which the binary is very close to a caustic, where studies have shown that these highly magnified GWs have not only strong interference and diffraction effects , leaving observable signatures in current and future observing runs \cite{Bulashenko:2021fes,Lo_highmag,Ezquiaga:2025gkd,Serra:2025kbw}.
+Whilst there is also the possibility of seeing wave optics phenomena due to compact objects such as stars and black holes near the critical curves of clusters, we do not consider these additional effects in this work.

 In order to quantify the differences in strong lensing observables and detection rates between the simple and realistic models, we first start by solving the lens equation for all models at the first redshift in which we get a non-negligible cross section for each model, and up until a redshift of $z=6$, where we found the detection of strongly lensed GWs to be nearly zero for our fiducial population of compact binaries.
 This results in only considering compact binary populations above a minimum redshift of $z=0.5$ for Abell 3290, $z=0.5$ for Abell 370, and $z=1.2$ for El Gordo due to the negligible $\sigma_{SL}$ below these redshifts in the case of realistic lens models, as it is shown in Fig.~\ref{fig:cross_section}.
 Next, we populate the region randomly within the strong lensing cross-section with binaries according to the merger rates, masses and mass ratios consistent with the latest LVK catalog, i.e., GWTC-3 \cite{KAGRA:2021duu}.
 Specifically, this corresponds to a merger history that approximately follows the star formation rate \cite{2014ARA&A..52..415M}, and a mass spectrum parametrized by a (smooth) power law plus peak model within $\sim 5$ and $100M_\odot$ for binary black holes, and a uniform mass distribution for neutron stars.
 See Appendix \ref{app:pop_cbc} for details.